 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.

 Clear cell adenocarcinoma.
 This cancer occurs in women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
-It is estimated that one woman out of 1,000 women exposed to DES will develop vaginal cancer.
+It is estimated that 1 woman out of 1,000 women exposed to DES will develop vaginal cancer.

 Melanoma.
-Melanoma can also begin on the skin of the vagina or other internal organs.
+Melanoma can begin on the skin of the vagina or other internal organs.
 Melanoma is usually found on skin exposed to the sun and often appears as a dark-colored tumor on the lower or outer parts of the vagina.
 Learn more about melanoma .

 The next section in this guide is Statistics .
 It helps explain the way many people are diagnosed with this disease and general survival rates.
 Use the menu to choose a different section to continue reading in this guide.